blankoslo/blank.pizza/README.md

 1. Go into the `infrastructure` folder and run `terraform apply`.
     *  ~~optionally to only deploy staging run `terraform apply -target=module.staging -target=heroku_pipeline.pizzabot -target=heroku_pipeline_coupling.staging-backend -target=heroku_pipeline_coupling.staging-frontend -target=heroku_pipeline_coupling.staging-bot`~~
     *  ~~optionally to only deploy production run `terraform apply -target=module.production -target=heroku_pipeline.pizzabot -target=heroku_pipeline_coupling.production-backend -target=heroku_pipeline_coupling.production-frontend -target=heroku_pipeline_coupling.production-bot`~~
-2. Add the urls from the heroku app (and or custom domain) to the Google OAuth client settings (the google ouath client should also be configured to be internal and be put into production (to not be limited to test users)).
-3. Go to the app settings of the frontend app in Heroku at `https://dashboard.heroku.com/apps/pizzabot-v2-stag-frontend/settings` (where the text after `/apps/` will be your app's name) and under `Domains` copy the `DNS Target`.
+2. Go to the app settings of the frontend app in Heroku at `https://dashboard.heroku.com/apps/pizzabot-v2-stag-frontend/settings` (where the text after `/apps/` will be your app's name) and under `Domains` copy the `DNS Target`.
-4. Go to the app settings of the backend app in Heroku at `https://dashboard.heroku.com/apps/pizzabot-v2-stag-backend/settings` (where the text after `/apps/` will be your app's name) and under `Domains` copy the `DNS Target`.
+3. Go to the app settings of the backend app in Heroku at `https://dashboard.heroku.com/apps/pizzabot-v2-stag-backend/settings` (where the text after `/apps/` will be your app's name) and under `Domains` copy the `DNS Target`.
-5. Create a CNAME record with the hostname specified in the main terraform file for both the frontend and the backend and point them to the `DNS TARGET`s from heroku.
+4. Create a CNAME record with the hostname specified in the main terraform file for both the frontend and the backend and point them to the `DNS TARGET`s from heroku.
 After a while routing and SSL should work flawlesly.

 Infrastructure:
 * Backend-app: contains the database, papertrail instance, Rabbitmq instance, and backend application